High-resolution two-dimensional electronic spectroscopy reveals homogeneous line profiles in isolated nanoparticles: Results

 \subsection{2D spectra}

 Having compared the linear spectra to studies in solution, we turn now to the nonlinear 2DES experiments.
 Fig.\,\ref{fig3}a shows the 2D spectrum of H$_2$Pc--He$_N$ featuring several sharp, highly-resolved diagonal peaks and no discernible off-diagonal resonances.
 Note, that the color scale is saturated by a factor of 10 to enhance the weaker spectral features.
 The strong diagonal peak at 15088.9\,cm$^{-1}$ marks the S$^0_1 \leftarrow$ S$^0_0$ transition in H$_2$Pc, i.e. the zero-phonon line (ZPL).
-Its far extending horizontal and vertical tails reflect the Lorentzian lineshape and are augmented by the saturated color scale.
-The weaker diagonal peaks originate from the heteromolecular complexes discussed above.
+The horizontal and vertical lines intersecting with the ZPL show the tails of the ZPL line profile, which are augmented by the saturated color scale.
+The weaker diagonal peaks are assigned to the heteromolecular complexes discussed above whose spectral positions coincide exactly with the weak features observed in the 2D spectra.
+Possible contributions from sample scattering can be excluded in action-detected 2DES\,\cite{maly_fluorescence-detected_2021}.
 The absence of cross-peaks confirms that these spectral features correspond to individual molecular species which do not couple among each other (cf. Fig.\,\ref{fig1}c).
 Since in the cryogenic, superfluid matrix clustering of dopant molecules is unavoidable, the absence of cross-peaks imply that the molecular complexes each occupy a separate nanodroplet.

 Fig.\,\ref{fig3}b shows a zoom on the 2D spectrum (unsaturated color scale), revealing the ZPL in more detail.
 The excitation and detection-frequency resolution in this 2D spectrum is 0.65\,cm$^{-1}$ (for resolution limit see Methods Section) which is, to the best of our knowledge, much higher than in any previously reported molecular 2DES study.
 Even higher resolution may be achieved with frequency comb-based 2DES\,\cite{lomsadze_frequency_2017}.
 However so far, this approach has been only demonstrated for thermal atomic vapors and not for cold molecules.
 A spectral shoulder extending to the high-frequency side is observable which reveals the contribution of a C$_{13}$-isotope of H$_2$Pc located at 15089.5\,cm$^{-1}$ (details in the Supplementary Information).
 Taking this contribution into account, the ZPL reveals a homogeneous line profile (spherically symmetric 2D peak shape) within the experimental resolution.
 This confirms the high homogeneity of the quantum fluid environment also predicted by recent density-functional theory calculations\,\cite{ancilotto_density_2017}.